Dathasai1234/Personal-Notes/Archive/reckner.md

 MACs hmac-sha2-512-etm@openssh.com,hmac-sha2-256-etm@openssh.com,umac-128-etm@openssh.com
 ```

+These are the list of algorithms that are allowed by default.

+- It includes both secure options (like `hmac-sha2-512-etm@openssh.com`) and less secure ones (like `hmac-sha1`).
+	- You should remove less secure algorithms from the list, such as those using SHA-1.

 Save the file and restart the SSH service:
 ```bash
 sudo systemctl restart sshd
 ```

 This configuration will enforce the use of strong, approved MAC algorithms, enhancing the security of your SSH communications.

 ---
 # Ensure at/cron is Restricted to Authorized Users